google/benchmark/README.md

 This links the object file that contains `BENCHMARK` registrations into the final executable.
-If those registrations are placed only in an intermediate `STATIC` library, the linker may omit the otherwise-unused object file and the benchmarks will not be registered at runtime.
+If those registrations are placed only in an intermediate `STATIC` library, the linker may not copy static registration symbols, and thus benchmarks will not be part of the final executable.